seunghan96/seunghan96.github.io/_posts/2025-03-01-(paper)FinTSB.md

 Novel ***evaluation*** framework

-$$\rightarrow$$ To enhance the robustness and applicability of empirical assessments
+$$\rightarrow$$ To enhance the robustness and applicability of empirical assessments!

-$$\rightarrow$$ Improve the evaluation capabilities in FinTSF

 <br>

 ### a) Diversity Gap

-Inherent complexity of financial markets

 ***[Case 1] Different phases of stock movement***